Photography road trip tips

 Stay in touch

-There are 2 ways to stay in touch and be the first to hear when the book is ready.
+There are 2 ways to stay in touch.
 The first is to sign up for my free beginner’s photography course.
 You’ll get an email every Thursday with a lesson, plus all the news every week.
 The second is to sign up for my “once a month only” email.
 You’ll get an email at the end of every month, just with the news.

 Option 1 - sign up for the weekly beginner’s lessons here: